galaxyproject/admin-training/sessions/01-deployment-platforms/choices.md

   - Make sure it will be accessible to any eventual compute

 ---
-# Deployment Best Practices

-**Use configuration management**
-- Ansible (covered on Wednesday)
-- Chef
-- Puppet
-- SaltStack
-- CFEngine

-**Use configuration management** but if you don't, *record every change you make somehow.*
-- Large, complex deployments grow organically
-- If you don't know what you did you can't do it again
-- "My context switching penalty is high and my process isolation is not what it used to be." -Elon Musk

----
-# System Administration Best Practices

-Take security seriously
-- OS security best practices (not covered)
-- **Update Galaxy when security updates are released**
-  - We put a lot of effort into these!

-Privilege separate if you can
-- Separate code and job/data ownership

-Write protect Galaxy and data if you can
-- Read-only cluster mounts

-Back up everything (except that which is managed by configuration management)

----
 # Galaxy Server Styles

 - Public, anonymous allowed